 English has become the language of commerce, technology and opportunity worldwide.
 Especially in times of economic distress, Italian students crave the opportunity to learn American English (the language of the internet) from native speakers to enhance their educational and employment opportunities.
-Because this area of Italy is seldom visited by American tourists, your volunteer assistance is a valuable resource to middle school and high school teachers.
+Because this area of Italy is seldom visited by American tourists, your volunteer assistance is a valuable resource to high school teachers.
+Your help is also needed with tutoring and conversing with adult English learners in the evenings.
 On a typical day, you create your own lesson plans from standard curriculum texts and our Conversational English Teaching Guide, engaging small groups of students in games and diverse interactive activities.
 In practice conversations, you may discuss North American culture, history, daily lifestyle, sports, and school systems.
 You might team teach, work one-on-one, or conduct classes on your own – depending on your style and comfort level.

 “My personal opinion is that Global Volunteers represents the people of the United State in the most positive way.
 When I first met my American volunteers, I was surprised that they did not represent my previous ideas of Americans as self-absorbed and superficial.
 They….are laying the basic bricks of the greatest building in the world: Peace and brotherhood.